Abandoned & Little-Known Airfields:

 The field was illuminated, and was said to offer service, day & night.

-At some point between 1938-45, the Santa Ana Army Airfield was established on land adjacent to Martin Field, to the south.
+At some point between 1940-41, the new Orange County Airport was established on land adjacent to Martin Field, to the south.

 The two fields were not located on the same property, as has been repeated elsewhere.

-By the time of the 1945 San Diego Sectional Chart (courtesy of John Voss),
+By the time of the December 1941 San Diego Sectional Chart,

-As can be seen in the 2004 USGS aerial photo, not a trace remains of the former Eddie Martin Airport.
+As can be seen in a 2004 USGS aerial photo, not a trace remains of Eddie Martin Airport.

 The site of Eddie Martin Airport is located at the intersection of Route 55 & South Main Street,